TheochemUI/eOn/_sources/user_guide/ase_pot.md

 absolute path to the Python script containing the desired ASE calculator (see next section).

-When running EON (e.g. AKMC jobs), which calls `eonclient` in the back, **it is highly recommended to write the full absolute path to the script**.
+When running eOn (e.g. AKMC jobs), which calls `eonclient` in the back, **it is highly recommended to write the full absolute path to the script**.

 ### Scripting `ASE`

-EON client imports this Python script to get the energy and forces.
+eOn client imports this Python script to get the energy and forces.
 The script should look like this (e.g. using ASE's Lennard Jones calculator)::

 ```{code-block} python